 Two newspapers with well known Editorial sections are The New York Times and The Washington Post.
 Click the links below to be taken to the Editorial section where you can browse the latest editorials on a variety of topics.

 To find information to support your argument, check out the following Library databases.

 Click the links below to be taken directly to the databases.

-General databases-cover a wide range of topics are not limited to a specific subject.
+General databases-cover a wide range of topics that are not limited to a specific subject.

 |Academic Search Complete|